RobertoPrevato/KingTable/servers/flask/README.md

 # Python Flask development server
 A development server is required for the development of the KingTable library, since some features require server side pagination, sorting and filtering (since filtering and sorting affect pagination).
-Python Flask has been chosen because it's a lightweight web framework that allows for fast development (and to take a break from JavaScript!).
+Python Flask has been chosen because it's a lightweight web framework that enables fast development (and to take a break from JavaScript!).
 Following are instructions on how to run a Flask development server.

-In order to run the provided development server it is necessary to use Python and Flask (either Python 2.x or 3.x).
+In order to run the provided Flask development server it is necessary to use Python and Flask (either Python 2.x or 3.x).
-If necessary, the recommended way is to install a version of Python, which by default include its **pip** (package management system for Python), then use pip to install Flask.
+It is recommended to create a virtual environment and use **pip** (package management system for Python) to install Flask.
 Steps:

 * If necessary, install Python from the [official website](https://www.python.org/downloads/)